FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 - Email: `richard@example.com`
 - Password: `password`

-### Set up the Fusionauth Instance Manually
+### Set up the FusionAuth Instance manually

 If you do not want to use Docker, you can set up the FusionAuth instance manually.
-To do so, follow the steps detailed in the [FusionAuth documentation](https://fusionauth.io/docs/v1/tech/installation-guide/fusionauth-app) and the [README.md](https://github.com/FusionAuth/fusionauth-react-example-app-placeholder-replaceme/blob/main/README.md) of the example application.
+To do so, follow the steps detailed in the [FusionAuth documentation](/docs/v1/tech/installation-guide/fusionauth-app) and the [README.md](https://github.com/FusionAuth/fusionauth-react-example-app-placeholder-replaceme/blob/main/README.md) of the example application.

 ## Using Hosted OAuth Service Provider Endpoints

 Authentication is hard.
 We want to make it easy.
 That is why we have added the necessary endpoints for the OAuth 2.0 login flow into the FusionAuth API.
-This means that you can use FusionAuth to authenticate users.
+This means that you can use FusionAuth to authenticate users without setting up a separate back end to handle the token exchange.
 This is a great way to get started with FusionAuth and to use it as a drop-in replacement for your existing OAuth 2.0 provider.
 So you can concentrate on providing the best experience for your users.

 {% include _callout-important.liquid
 content=